Destinations Greece The Cyclades Santorini

 The capital · transit hub · base only if you need everything close

-The Santorini capital — the cable car from the old port (where cruise tenders dock) lands here, every bus on the island connects here, the museums and the banks and the supermarkets are here.
+The capital — every bus connects here, the cable car from the old port lands here, the museums and banks are here.
 Loud, central, more useful than charming.
-Don't stay (Imerovigli is 15 minutes' walk away and an order of magnitude calmer) but do come for: the Museum of Prehistoric Thera (the Akrotiri frescoes the actual site doesn't display), the cable car ride down to the old port for a fish lunch at Niko's, a drink at Franco's Bar with the caldera view.
+Don’t stay (Imerovigli is 15 minutes’ walk and far calmer), but come for the Museum of Prehistoric Thera (the Akrotiri frescoes the site itself doesn’t show) and the cable-car ride down for fish at Niko’s.

 Transit hubMuseum of Prehistoric TheraDon't stay